LUCAS – International Festival for Young Film Lovers

 Awards

-• Best Feature Film (5,000 €) donated by the Sparkassen-Kulturstiftung Hessen-Thüringen
+• Award for the Best Feature Film (5,000 €) donated by the Sparkassen-Kulturstiftung Hessen-Thüringen

 All Sections